AN INTRODUCTION to FLOWERS & CANDLES

 OSCAR: (Advancing to center table fingering his overcoat pocket awkwardly) Mollie.
 She bane home yet?

 MRS. O'PREY (Moving to him) Been spending your money foolishly again?

 OSCAR: (Blushing) Yust buy nice present.

-O'PREY (Dropping her hands disapprovingly) You must not take the Lord’s
+MRS. O'PREY (Dropping her hands disapprovingly) You must not take the Lord’s name in vain.

 OSCAR: (Innocently) Yesus!
 I do noddings

 MRS. O'PREY (Fingers to ears again) Oscar!

 OSCAR: (Embarrassed) Yesus'.
 I only say Yesus.
 Yust see Pete outside.
 Yesus!
 Dot fellar bane talk same language as sailormans on ship.
 (Her face softens as he produces a copy of the Journal of Commerce from his pocket.)
 I buy paper.
 You vant look?

 MRS. O'PREY (Snatching the paper anxiously) Thanks.
 Let me see.
 Any more news?

 (Mrs. O'Prey turns the pages and scans them greedily, a smile spreading over her face as she reads the list of arrivals.)